byterubpay/byterub-site/_posts/2018-12-31-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-12-31.md

 **\<sarang>** to bring size down by default
 **\<sarang>** others involve (at the very least) a high cap that still avoids the crazy blowup possibilities
 **\<suraeNoether>** Options include but are not limited to
-**\<suraeNoether>** 1) change sample size of median block size to something very large like a year. pro: easy, ensures that an attacker has to be executing an attack for at least half a year before expecting any success. con: adds inflexibility to monero block size.
+**\<suraeNoether>** 1) change sample size of median block size to something very large like a year. pro: easy, ensures that an attacker has to be executing an attack for at least half a year before expecting any success. con: adds inflexibility to byterub block size.
 **\<suraeNoether>** (it makes sense to make this increase in window size to be somehow proportional to our change in fees, to ensure that it doesn't cost \*less\* to attack today than before bulletproofs)
 **\<suraeNoether>** 2) add a momentum term to block size so that bigger changes are harder to effect. pro: also easy, improved flexibility. con: unlike median, determining the strength of an attacker required to execute the attack over a sustained period is a trickier question.
 **\<suraeNoether>** 3) change block size penalty to begin sub-median. pro: incentive against the attack! great! con: weak incentive, and a determined attacker is already blowing cash on this attack